If you are looking to stop or reduce telemarketing calls, here are three things you can do:

 *Registration on this list will not prevent calls from nonprofit organizations, political groups, polls, and companies you already do business with.

 The FTC’s Telemarketing Sales Rule requires certain disclosures and prohibits misrepresentations.
 It gives you the power to stop unwanted telemarketing calls and gives state law enforcement officers the authority to prosecute fraudulent telemarketers who operate across state lines.

 The rule covers most types of telemarketing calls to consumers, including calls to pitch goods, services, “sweepstakes,” and prize promotion and investment opportunities.
 It also applies to calls consumers make in response to postcards or other materials received in the mail.

-Keep this information near your telephone.
-It can help you determine if you’re talking with a legitimate telemarketer or a scam artist.
+The following information can help you determine if you’re talking with a legitimate telemarketer or a scam artist: